 Stickers, labels, decals, tomato, tomahto.

-The double entendre is sometimes used as figure of speech when there are multiple interpretations even though the primary meaning is the same, causing difficulty when there are various words that have descriptions that seem to be identical.
-At StickerYou, we are asked daily, "what is the difference between a sticker, a label and a decal?".
+The double entendre is sometimes used as a figure of speech when there are multiple interpretations even though the primary meaning is the same, causing difficulty when there are various words that have descriptions that seem to be identical.
+At StickerYou, we are asked daily, "What is the difference between a sticker, a label, and a decal?".
 The short answer- It all depends on how you're gonna use it.

-Most commonly, stickers, labels and decals have a definite grey area when it comes to defining these 3 sticky substances; causing confusion when trying to select the best product for your needs!
+Most commonly, stickers, labels, and decals have a definite gray area when it comes to defining these 3 sticky substances; causing confusion when trying to select the best product for your needs!

 Check out how StickerYou defines the 3 options below